Skip to main content

 Collective Investments

-Collectives can also invest in fixed interest instruments.
-These include UK government stock, also known as gilt edged stock or "gilts" for short.
+Collectives can also invest in fixed-interest instruments.
+These include UK government stock, also known as gilt-edged stock or "gilts" for short.
 Corporate bonds are also fixed interest instruments and both represent direct borrowing on the part of the issuer of the bonds.
 They are referred to as "fixed interest" because their cost of borrowing is fixed, while the price of the bonds themselves may float up or down depending on supply and demand.

-Traditionally, fixed interest investments have been regarded as a safe option.
-However it is important to remember that not only do they fluctuate in price, but also that the investor risks that the issuer may not be able to pay the interest (coupon) on the bonds, or the principal when the bonds mature.
+Traditionally, fixed-interest investments have been regarded as a safe option.
+However, it is important to remember that not only do they fluctuate in price, but also that the investor risks that the issuer may not be able to pay the interest (coupon) on the bonds, or the principal when the bonds mature.

-THE VALUE OF INVESTMENTS AND THE INCOME FROM THEM MAY GO DOWN.
-YOU MAY NOT GET BACK THE ORIGINAL AMOUNT INVESTED.
+THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
+YOU MAY GET BACK LESS THAN YOU INVESTED.

 Company address: TB Asset Management, Cambridge House, 16 High Street, Saffron Walden, Essex, CB10 1AX